 If I get married without a marriage license, is my marriage still lawful?

 When there is no structure available to you, then make your own.
-There is no approval needed from any man, or government, or religious institution.
+There is no approval needed from any man, or government, or religious institution to get married.
 And despite the disapproval that may be shown by some, it is our God-given, and natural right to do so.